Back to Archive

 The Results

-Became the most followed fast food account on Twitter.
-Organic engagement 100x the industry average.
-Most effective social media brand campaign 2017–2018.
-Launched 'National Roast Day,' which still runs annually.
+Became the most followed and engaged fast food account on Twitter.
+Organic engagement consistently 100x the QSR industry average.
+Won multiple industry awards for social media effectiveness in 2017–2018.
+Launched 'National Roast Day,' an annual event where brands and celebrities line up to get roasted by a fast food chain — and still running.

 Steal This Idea